Akarsh-01/20DaysofCodeChallenge/README.md

 Day-11:
 Did something different today.
 Started on a journey towards developing games through JS and learnt about adding images, sprites and sprite movement/animations.

+Day-12:
+Learnt about Groups, Containers, Interaction with Sprite, Phaser Graphics, Text and Sound.